sudoblark/sudoblark.python.core/docs/useful-examples/github.md

     print(request)
 ```

-## Comment on a pull request
+## Interaction with pull requests within a CI/CD environment
 Given the intended operation within CI/CD environments, there are some
-examples below for how to use these classes to comment on pull requests
+examples below for how to use these classes to interact with pull requests
 in the simplest manner possible.

 This all follow two assumptions: